romielmellizacomputo/BizCORE/README.md

 **BizCORE** is the central automation engine, a powerful and intuitive suite of digital tools designed to **automate and streamline key business processes**.
 It's **100% free**, built with **professional-grade automation** systems for businesses, cooperatives, schools, freelancers, and organizations seeking digital transformation without the hefty price tag.

 Developed and maintained by the **Se-Preneurs Alliance**, this platform is fueled by a vision:
-> “Empower grassroots entrepreneurs with world-class systems at no cost.”
+> "Empower grassroots entrepreneurs with world-class systems at no cost."

 ---